The Doomsday Machine (Star Trek: The Original Series): Plot

 Completing his repair of Constellations viewscreen, Kirk is shocked to see Enterprise engaging the planet killer.
 Scott has managed to repair Constellations impulse engines and one of her phaser banks, so Kirk uses the crippled ship to approach and fire at the planet killer, distracting it long enough for Enterprise to escape its tractor beam.
 After repairing the transporter and re-establishing voice communications, Enterprise retreats to a safe distance.
 Spock relieves Decker of command on Kirk's authority, and Decker is escorted to sickbay.
 However, Decker overpowers his security escort and steals a shuttlecraft.
-Overcome with survivor's guilt over the loss of his crew, Decker informs Spock he is flying the shuttlecraft straight into the maw of the machine.
+Overcome with survivor guilt over the loss of his crew, Decker informs Spock he is flying the shuttlecraft straight into the maw of the machine.
 Kirk begs Decker to return to Enterprise, but Decker does not deviate from his course and flies into the machine, where he dies.

 Lt.
 Sulu reports that the shuttlecraft explosion has reduced the planet killer's power output by a small amount.
 Realizing that this may have been Decker's intention, and hoping that a starship would do much more damage, Kirk comes up with a plan to explode Constellation inside the planet killer.
-Over Spock's objections, Kirk insists on piloting the damaged starship himself, and Scott rigs the impulse engines to explode with a 30-second delay before detonation, warning his captain that once the timer is enabled, no way remains to abort it.
+Over Spock's objections, Kirk insists on piloting the damaged starship in person, and Scott rigs the impulse engines to explode with a 30-second delay before detonation, warning his captain that once the timer is enabled, no way remains to abort it.

 With the rest of the boarding party transported back to Enterprise, Kirk aims Constellation at the maw of the planet killer, triggers the timer, and orders Enterprise to beam him aboard.
 The transporter malfunctions, and Scott races to set it right with advice from Spock.
 With virtually no time to spare, Kirk is safely beamed aboard Enterprise as Constellation explodes inside the planet killer, destroying the machine's power system and leaving it permanently dead in space.
 As the Enterprise departs, Kirk and Spock speculate that other doomsday machines could be out there.